EnMAP-Box/enmap-box-documentation/README.md

    your fork on your local computer:

    * https: ``git clone https://github.com/mygithubaccount/enmap-box-documentation-fork.git``
+   * ensure that the packages in ``requirements.txt`` are installed to your python environment, e.g. running ``python -m pip install -r requirements.txt``

 3. Change the EnMAP-Box documentation.
    * E.g. add a new tutorial `*.rst` files to `/source/usr_section/application_tutorials`